ianuj140/Bangalore-Real-Estate-Price-prediction/README.md

 ## Project Objectives

 The objective of the project is to create a machine learning model.
-We are doing a supervised learning and our aim is to do predictive analysis to predict housing price.
+We are doing a supervised learning and our aim is to do predictive analysis to predict housing prices in Bangalore.

 ## Steps involved